Purchase CacheGuard

 -

-When purchasing CacheGuard WAF, make sure you estimate the number of simultaneous connections your Web servers are likely to handle at peak times.
+When using CacheGuard as a WAF, make sure you estimate the number of simultaneous connections your Web servers are likely to handle at peak times.

 -

-This estimation is critical to ensuring that you choose a CacheGuard WAF plan that can handle the traffic without compromising performance.
+This estimation is critical to ensuring that you choose a CacheGuard WAF installed capacity that can handle the traffic without compromising performance.

 -